kolk/MultiTabQA/README.md

 ![Architecture](images/architecture.png)
 We train a sequence-to-sequence model with backbone architecute `bart-base`.
 The input sequence is the concatenated question, context tables and output is the flattened answer table.

+**Datasets**
+The datasets for pretraining and finetuning can be found in the data directory

 **Training Process**